-Safeguarding Records are held electronically/hard copies of records through CPOMS or reports relating to Safeguarding and Child Protection concerns are kept in a separate, confidential file, securely stored away from the main pupil file.
-Authorisation to access these records is controlled by the Headteacher and Designated Safeguarding Lead.
+Safeguarding records are held electronically (CPOMS).
+Safeguarding and Child Protection records are stored securely and are separate from the main pupil file.
+Authorisation to access these records is controlled by the Headteacher and Designated Safeguarding Lead, information should be kept confidential.